 You will see a pop-up with a list of up to five of your most recently-saved files.

 You can use the Try it out feature of the editor to test if the action flow works as intended on a real device.
-To test, click on the Try It button in the menu bar.
+To test, click the Try It button at the top right of the editor.

 You can see the green flowing dashed line over the execution path as shown below.
 Any obtained values or responses are shown below the corresponding nodes.